Western painting: Bronze Age Aegean Civilizations

-To the north of Egypt was the Minoan civilization on the island of Crete.
-The wall paintings found in the palace of Knossos are similar to those of the Egyptians but much more free in style.
+Classical Antiquity

 Around 1100 BC, tribes from the north of Greece conquered Greece and its art took a new direction.
 The culture of ancient Greece is noteworthy for its outstanding contributions to the visual arts.
 Painting on pottery of ancient Greece and ceramics gives a particularly informative glimpse into the way society in ancient Greece functioned.
 Many fine examples of black-figure vase painting and red-figure vase painting still exist.

 Some famous Greek painters who worked on wood panels and are mentioned in texts are Apelles, Zeuxis and Parrhasius; however, with the single exception of the Pitsa panels, no examples of ancient Greek panel painting survive, only written descriptions by their contemporaries or later Romans.
 Zeuxis lived in the 5th century BC and was said to be the first to use sfumato.
 According to Pliny the Elder, the realism of his paintings was such that birds tried to eat the painted grapes.
 Apelles is described as the greatest painter of antiquity, and is noted for perfect technique in drawing, brilliant color, and modeling.

 Roman art was influenced by Greece and can in part be taken as a descendant of ancient Greek painting.
 However, Roman painting does have important unique characteristics.
 Surviving Roman paintings include wall paintings and frescoes, many from villas in Campania, in Southern Italy at sites such as Pompeii and Herculaneum.
 Such painting can be grouped into 4 main "styles" or periods and may contain the first examples of trompe-l'œil, pseudo-perspective, and pure landscape.

-Almost the only painted portraits surviving from the ancient world are a large number of coffin-portraits of bust form found in the Late Antique cemetery of Al-Fayum.
+Almost the only painted portraits surviving from the ancient world are a large number of coffin-portraits of bust form found in the Egyptian cemetery of Al-Fayum.
 Although these were neither of the best period nor the highest quality, they are impressive in themselves, and give an idea of the quality that the finest ancient work must have had.
-A very small number of miniatures from Late Antique illustrated books also survive, and a rather larger number of copies of them from the Early Medieval period.
+A very small number of miniatures from Late Antique illustrated books also survive, and a rather larger number of copies of them from the early medieval period.